sigmacomputing/sigmaquickstarts/site/sigmaguides/src/dataaps_fundamentals/dataaps_fundamentals.md

 ### Step 8: Container it
 Select the filters and place them into a container titled `Filters Container`,

-Move this container to a modal titled `Modal - Filters`.
+Move this container to a new modal titled `Modal - Filters`.

 Add a `Filters` title and this time keep the footer buttons naming the primary `Close Modal` and the secondary `Clear Filters`.